 - Access evaluation tools, including pre-session and post-session surveys

 - Stay up-to-date with upcoming online and in-person events

 We recognize that time and resources can be limiting and you may just want access to the Facilitator Guide.
 Our PALS Facilitator Guide is freely available – we just want to know a little bit about your institution and postdocs for reporting and tracking to NIH.
 By requesting the Facilitator Guide, you aren’t committing to participating in our virtual meetings and other community benefits.

 The Facilitator Guide contains suggestions for discussion topics, reflection prompts and learning activities designed to explore the content and encourage postdocs to situate the learning within their context.
 We encourage you to use the guide flexibly to fit the goals, purpose and needs of your community.

 In-Person Facilitator Training

-The Postdoc Academy is excited to partner with the National Postdoctoral Association (NPA), hosting a train-the-trainer style program on Thursday, March 26th, 2020 (before the NPA Annual Conference) in San Diego, CA!
+The Postdoc Academy is excited to partner with the National Postdoctoral Association (NPA), hosting an annual in-person train-the-trainer style program as part of the NPA Annual Conference!
 Join the Postdoc Academy team in an interactive, day-long training for those interested in facilitating postdoc learning communities at their institutions.
 This immersive workshop will provide hands-on facilitator training, professional development resources, and introduce you to the community of PALS facilitators.
 Training is open to postdocs and faculty or staff, and is designed specifically for those interested in adapting our content to local programming.
 This training will be accessible to those with some prior facilitation experience.
 We will expand on traditional programs by working through inclusive facilitation strategies and assisting participants to develop strategies for capacity building within their own institution.
 We focus on developing and practicing facilitator skills, as well as creating a community of practitioners, in addition to disseminating our materials and content.